School Issues for Foster & Kinship Children

 - Ethnicity and racial issues

-Of course, there can be much more to the struggle than even those things listed here.
-It’s helpful to be prepared for the challenges a foster child might face.
+Of course, there can be much more to the struggle than the things listed here.
+Preparing for the challenges a foster or kinship child might face is helpful.

-Creating a Family has many resources on School Issues for Foster Children.
-One of the more recently published that we think you will find particularly helpful is:
+In addition to the annual Back to School resource campaign we offer each summer, Creating a Family has many resources on school issues for foster children.
+A few of our more recent ones that we think you will find particularly helpful are: